RedminePower/redmine_teams_button/README.md

 ## Requirements

-- This plug-in uses a feature called DeepLink to launch Teams.
+- This plugin uses a feature called DeepLink to launch Teams.
 - To use DeepLink, Office365 must be installed.

 ## Install